ArnoldWW/cpu-control/readme.md

 # CPU Control

-Personal GUI application to adjust the minimum/maximum frequency of the CPU and regulator in Linux.
-Works on Debian 13 xfce and Xubuntu.
+Personal GUI application to adjust minimum/maximum CPU frequency and governor on Linux.
+Tested on Debian 13 xfce and Xubuntu.

 ## Requirements